Abdelrhman-Sayed70/Algorithms/Sorting Algorithms/Merge Sort/README.md

 # Advantages
 - O(N.Log(n)) in all cases
 - Can be parallized
+- Work well in case of small RAM
 # Disadvantages
 - Requires extra space `array of size n` cause of **Out Place** -> sort in another array. `Can we do better?` <br>
   YES, we can use extra array of size n/2 not n.
 We will move the first sub-array into this array and update the original one.🤝🏻